alexprengere/pep_unpacking_in_comprehensions/pep.rst

    thread.

--  Python Discuss thread *“Using unpacking to generalize comprehensions with multiple elements”* (Alex Prengère, Oct 2023) – Initial discussion and examples that inspired this PEP, including the ``flights`` example and recognition of the historical context.
+-  Python Discuss thread *“Using unpacking to generalize comprehensions with multiple elements"* (Alex Prengère, Oct 2023) – Initial discussion and examples that inspired this PEP, including the ``flights`` example and recognition of the historical context.